NukeBase

 • Data replacement warning: If you set() at a parent level, child subscriptions may stop working as their paths no longer exist

-// Call the server function
+// Call the server callable

 console.log(`The sum is: ${response.data}`); // Output: The sum is: 12